forexco/code-challenge-3/README.md

 #### Bonus:
 - by default source currency amount can be changed (Bonus: if the amount changes on either side, automatically re-calculate another amount)
-- if target currency amount is changable, fee is calculated using this formula:
+- if target currency amount is changeable, fee is calculated using this formula:
 ![image](https://github.com/forexco/code-challenge-3/assets/109489175/2197bac9-e1e5-480d-b957-87e87b2a9469)

 ### 📄 Transactions page: